 Transference & relationships

 You may identify with your yoga teacher but be aware of what you may be projecting onto them, there is sadly no offer of outside friendship, or relationship outside the teacher-student structure.
 This is 100% for the protection of both parties, I do not enter friendships with my students.
 I may be friendly with you around the start and end of class, but be very aware that this exists to put you at ease around your practice.
 Find friendships with people where there is mutuality and equality, there is none of this in the teacher-student dynamic.
 This doesnt mean I dont hold students in high regard, in fact it means the opposite; I don’t want anything from them, you can just come and practice yoga under guidance, thats where this interaction exists.
-There isn’t much regulation around this in the UK, but much like you don’t have relationships with therapists or school teachers the same guidance is there for this sphere, and thats what I adhere to here.
+There isn’t much regulation around this in the UK, but much like it’s a terrible idea to have relationships with therapists I think the same guidance should be in place here.
+See; Karma, Ahimsa, Aparigraha, Svadhyaya Santosha

 Clothing